yvo-solutions/yvo-solutions-website/src/index.md

 [comment]: <> (TODO: find something more catchy...)

-Yvo.Solutions provides consulting services in the fields of Computer Aided Design (CAD), Robotics and Healthcare.
-It specializes in C++ and high performance applications, and focuses on software quality.
+Yvo.Solutions provides software engineering and consulting services in the fields of Computer Aided Design (CAD), Robotics and Healthcare.
+Yvo.Solutions specializes in C++ and high performance applications, and focuses on software quality.

-Yvo.Solutions is based in France and can operate in European Union.
+Yvo.Solutions is based in France and can operate across European Union.

 ## References